vivaria/edisonrul.ing/docs/source/cards/m/miracle-kids.md

 ### Card Rulings

-●You can't activate “Miracle Kids” if you have no “Hero Kid” cards in your GY.
+*   You can't activate “Miracle Kids” if you have no “Hero Kid” cards in your GY.
-●The ATK reduction of “Miracle Kids” is determined and applied when “Miracle Kids” resolves.
+*   The ATK reduction of “Miracle Kids” is determined and applied when “Miracle Kids” resolves.
 Even if a “Hero Kid” card is removed from the GY after that, the ATK reduction of “Miracle Kids” remains.